guardianhealth/website/about.md

         </div>
     </div>
 </section>

->**OUR MISSION**
->
-> Transform the model of health and wellness management by making frequent, valuable measurements of critical health indicators a seamless part of daily routines.

 Over 100 million Americans have either a prechronic illness, or a disease and the majority don’t even know it.
 Early detection, intervention and timely personal monitoring matters; but, improving wellbeing requires consumer interactions to be easy, convenient and fit naturally into their daily “life flow.”